ShieldCommunity/SternalBoard/README.md

 * [jonakls](https://github.com/jonakls) Developer

 ## Features
+* High-performance - Well-known libraries are used by their good resource management and cleanup.
+In addition to running most features asynchronously.
 * Fully bedrock support - Other plugins have's strange view problems
 * Tab system for header and footer - Customize your player's tab view
 * World blacklist - If you don't want the scoreboard appear on some worlds you can!